bnaras/cubature/Readme.md

   [cubature](http://ab-initio.mit.edu/wiki/index.php/Cubature) library
   (version 1.0.2) by Steven Johnson so that both `hcubature` `pcubature` are now available.
-- Added vectorized interface to `hcubature`
+- Added vectorized interface to `hcubature` and `pcubature`
+- Added a vignette to show the great gains from vectorization